 If you have ever visited Panama you are probably familiar with the gorgeous green bird that is featured on nearly every tourism piece you come across.
 This bird is the resplendent long-tailed Quetzal, one of the most beautiful birds in the world.
 It is no stranger to the beautiful town of Boquete, where my husband, Eddie, and I enjoy part-time international living.

 We started our tour from the office in the center of downtown Boquete where we had a van that drove us to our hiking trail.
 We parked and began our journey through beautiful landscape and lush greenery with brightly colored flowers littered throughout the countryside.
-Our hike was a total of around 1 1/2 miles, with very uneven terrain, some steep slopes and a few iron bridges to cross dynamic waterfalls and creeks along the way.
+Our hike was a total of around 1 1/2 miles, with the very uneven terrain, some steep slopes, and a few iron bridges to cross dynamic waterfalls and creeks along the way.

 Rare Finds in Boquete